RainYuGG/BLIP-Adapter/README.md

 python Scorer.py
 ```
 Make sure to run the demo after the installation to confirm that everything works as expected.

-#### TODO:

-1. ~~vocabulary preprocessing~~ (use tokenizer)
-2. ~~model concatenate (ViT encoder& Text Transformer decoder)~~ (use blip)
-3. ~~Each image should select once and randomly choose one of the captions.
-(Instead of five captions and five the same images)~~
-4. ~~BLEU score check & how to eval metric and save model~~
-   * ~~Due to five captions for an image, may select different captions at each time.~~
-   * In validated/test step, Does it need to calculate loss?
-Or just generates captions and calculates the CIDEr, BLEU score for saving model
-5. add CIDEr score check [COCOEval](https://blog.csdn.net/weixin_41848012/article/details/121254472)
-6. batch size issue
-   * change input from 384\*384 to 224\*224 and change first conv2d output to fit original featured map size.
-   * original image resize 1920\*1080 -> 960\*540

-   both these implementation don't reduce CUDA memory usage.
-still only can use 32 batch size.

-   simplily change input from 384\*384 to 224\*224 can work.
-I think it's due to the intermediate featured map size reducing

-7. learning rate scheduler
-8. dataset implementation rethink

 ## reference